-Key audit matter How the scope of our audit addressed the key audit matter Mount Sinai license Note 13 In June 2021 the Company entered into an option to obtain a non-exclusive licence in relation to de-identified participant data and other IP belonging to Mount Sinai.
-The Company made an initial cash payment f \$1.8m followed by the issue of shares with a fair value of \$4.0m to acquire the licence.
-The Mount Sinai option is carried as an intangible asset at book value \$5.8m at 31 December 2021, so is a material component of the Company's statement of financial position.
+Key audit matter How the scope of our audit addressed the key audit matter Mount Sinai license option agreement In June 2021 the Company entered into an agreement to secure an option o obtain a non-exclusive licence in relation to de-identified participant data and other IP belonging to Mount Sinai.
+The Company made an initial cash payment of \$1.8m followed by the issue of shares with a fair value of \$4.0m to acquire the licence.
+The Mount Sinai option is carried as an intangible asset at book value \$5.8m at 31 December 2022, so is a material component of the Company's statement of financial position.
 At the reporting date the licence had not yet been formally entered into so was not available for use so amortisation has not yet commenced.
-There is a risk that the expenditure may be inappropriately accounted for as an intangible asset or the intangible asset may be impaired We obtained a copy of the licence option agreement, confirmed the basis of recognition of the cost of the asset and the appropriateness of the accounting treatment in accordance with IAS38 We considered the commercial substance of the license arrangement and management's assessment of the nature and probability of the flows of future economic benefits to the Company from the licence We discussed the likely benefits of the licence arrangement to the Company with management and considered whether there are indicators of impairment We ensured the disclosures in relation to the licence arrangement in the financial statements are appropriate
+There is a risk that the expenditure may be inappropriately accounted for as an intangible We obtained a copy of the licence option agreement, confirmed the basis of recognition of the cost of the asset and the appropriateness of the accounting treatment in accordance with IAS38 We considered the commercial substance of the license arrangement and management's assessment of the nature and probability of the flows of future economic benefits to the Company from the licence We discussed the likely benefits of the licence arrangement to the Company with management and considered whether there are indicators of impairment We ensured the disclosures in relation to the licence arrangement in the financial statements are appropriate

-Report of the audit of the financial statements for the year ended 31 December 2021 (continued)
+Report of the audit of the financial statements for the year ended 31 December 2022 (continued)